Planar 2-homogeneous commutative rational vector fields: Introduction

 and $\mathscr{W}$ is uniquely defined from this ODE and the condition that it is a $1$-homogeneous function. \\

-Now, recall the next two definitions from \cite{alkauskas-ab}: \begin{defin}If there exists a positive integer $N$ such that $\mathscr{W}^{N}(x,y)$ is a rational function, necessarily $N$-homogeneous, such a smallest positive $N$ is called \emph{the level of the flow}, and the flow itself is called \emph{an abelian flow of level} N. \end{defin} The exception is when $x\varrho-y\varpi=0$, then a flow is called \emph{level $0$ flow}.
-For rational vector fields, such a flow is rational, too.\begin{scriptsize} • \end{scriptsize}

-\begin{defin}We call the flow $\phi$ \emph{an algebraic projective flow}, if its vector field is rational, and $u\bl v$ is a pair of algebraic functions. \end{defin} Algebraic flow is necessarily an abelian flow of a certain level $N$.\\
+Now, recall the next two definitions from \cite{alkauskas-ab}: \begin{defin}If there exists a positive integer $N$ such that $\mathscr{W}^{N}(x,y)$ is a rational function (then necessarily $N$-homogeneous), such a smallest positive $N$ is called \emph{the level of the flow}, and the flow itself is called \emph{an abelian flow of level} N. \end{defin} The exception is when $x\varrho-y\varpi=0$ (since then the ODE (\ref{orbits}) is void), in which case a flow is called \emph{level $0$ flow}.
+For rational vector fields, such a flow of level $0$ is rational, too. \begin{defin}We call the flow $\phi$ \emph{an algebraic projective flow}, if its vector field is rational, and $(u,v)$ is a pair of algebraic functions. \end{defin} Algebraic flow is necessarily an abelian flow of a certain level $N$.\\

-The theory of projective flows with rational vector fields is developed in \cite{alkauskas,alkauskas-2,alkauskas-un,alkauskas-ab}.
-In particular, the last paper contains a diagram which classifies flows with rational vector fields arithmetically - rational, algebraic, unramified, abelian, and integral flows.\\
+We note that, among numerous motivations to investigate $2$-homogeneous vector fields separately, one is completely apt in the setting of the current paper; see Theorem \ref{thm-main}.
+Namely, that the property of the flow being \emph{algebraic} is unambiguous only if a vector field is $2$-homogeneous.
+See (Note 3 in \cite{alkauskas-super1}) for an example where it is shown that if a vector field is not such, then there are two possibilities what to call \emph{an algebraic flow}.